‘A Miniature World’: Photographs and Memories of Internment in China

 In May 1941, Mary Celia left to join her family in Shanghai and Ella stayed to look after the house.
 By this time, Shandong was under Japanese military control, but, within limits, the British and nationals of other neutral powers were able to carry on their lives as before.[2]
 With the outbreak of the Pacific War on 7 December 1941, this abruptly ended.

 For the first ten months, Ella was confined to her house, but was allowed to go out for shopping and exercise from noon until three p.m. each day.
 In July, 1942, she was joined by a Mr and Mrs X (as she calls them) and ‘life became less nerve-wracking’.
-In October, Mrs X was taken to the German hospital and two days later Ella and Mr X were collected by lorry and taken to the Iltis Hydro Hotel at Huk, a seaside suburb of Qingdao.
+In October, Mrs X was taken to the German hospital and two days later Ella and Mr X were collected by lorry and taken to the Iltis Hydro Hotel at Iltis Huk, a seaside suburb of Qingdao.

 To their consternation, they were told they would be sharing a room. ‘“But this is not my wife!”, said Mr X. “You must put this lady elsewhere!”
 The officer drew a hissing breath.
 “So, she is not your wife?
 Then she must join the loose ladies – the ah – unattached – women in the Dance Hall.”’
 And so, Ella bedded down in the Trocadero Dance Hall, which, from then on, became known as ‘The Dormitory for Loose Ladies’ and its inmates as the ‘Trocadero Dance Girls.’